John W. Mecom Jr.: Sports ownership

 In late 1984, he announced that the team was up for sale.
 Mecom stated that talks about potentially leaving New Orleans only happened when state Governor Edwin Edwards did not want to negotiate a new lease with the team.
-Cities included in the rumor mill were Indianapolis, Indiana (which was quickly ruled out once the Baltimore Colts moved there themselves on March 29, 1984), Phoenix, Arizona and Jacksonville, Florida.
-Jacksonville made an offer to buy 49% for over $110 million, but Mecom did not wish to be the man known for moving the Saints out of New Orleans.
+Cities included in the rumor mill were Indianapolis, Indiana (which was quickly ruled out once the Baltimore Colts moved there themselves on March 29, 1984), Phoenix, Arizona (which received the Cardinals from St. Louis in 1988) and Jacksonville, Florida.
+Jacksonville (where the expansion Jaguars began play in 1995) made an offer to buy 49% for over $110 million, but Mecom did not wish to be the man known for moving the Saints out of New Orleans (which lost the NBA's Jazz, who also played in the Superdome, to Salt Lake City. in 1979).
 Abram Nicholas Pritzker was considered as a potential buyer but attempts to bring in a partner in George Gillette Jr (who had tried to buy the team with Potter Palmer in 1973 with bitter results) led to the talks breaking off.
 On May 31, 1985, he sold the team for $64 million to New Orleans-native businessman Tom Benson (as encouraged by Edwards).
 Known for not having a winning record their first 20 years, the Saints on-field performance improved almost overnight in the years following Mecom's sale to Benson.

 Mecom dealt with a bout of cancer in 2007 that lasted a number of years while living in Houston.
-When interviewed for the Saints Super Bowl run over 20 years since his sale of the team (where Mecom attended the NFC Championship Game in the Superdome), Mecom expressed that ownership "wasn't a place for a romantic" while saying he had fun and learned life lessons as owner.
+When interviewed for the Saints Super Bowl run almost 25 years since his sale of the team (where Mecom attended the NFC Championship Game in the Superdome), Mecom expressed that ownership "wasn't a place for a romantic" while saying he had fun and learned life lessons as owner.